 Create a routine

 I’m all for a morning routine, however, you may be a night owl.
 Whatever your preference, create a routine that helps you with productivity.
 To become a productive person you need to put structure into your day and find a system that works for you.
 One system you could try is time blocking.

-Number 16 in Robin Sharma’s list of 21 tips to become more productive, he suggests working in 90 minute blocks with 10 minute intervals.
+Number 16 in Robin Sharma’s list of 21 tips to become more productive, he suggests working in 90-minute blocks with 10-minute intervals.